Definition and Protective Covenant Requirements

 - A landscaping and continuous maintenance plan are required.

 - All lots will be seeded or sodded and shrubs and trees must be planted to maintain a park-like atmosphere.

-- Areas that are sold or set aside for future expansion must also be maintained as lawn area within 25 feet of streets, roadways, and curbs
+- Sold or held areas must also be maintained as a lawn area within 25 feet of streets, roadways, and curbs.

 - Areas that are disturbed (such as through excavation, grading, etc.) must be restored to the above standards within 6 months.